Skip to content

 3. Compile translations for Vue

-Kinetix ships its UI strings as PHP translation files and compiles them to TypeScript for the Vue components via happones/laravel-vue-i18n-generator:
+Kinetix ships its UI strings as PHP translation files and compiles them to TypeScript for the Vue components via happones/laravel-vue-i18n-generator.
+This is a separate, optional package — Kinetix does not depend on it, so install it first to get the vue-i18n:generate command:

 bash